dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

 ### The .dockstore.yml

 The .dockstore.yml is similar to .travis.yml and .circle-ci/config.yml; it is a file committed to a source code repository, and it describes the service.
 The launcher uses the file to stand up the service.
-The .dockstore.yml in also used by Docsktore to surface the service in Dockstore.
+The .dockstore.yml in also used by Dockstore to surface the service in Dockstore.

 The schema of the .dockstore.yml follows.
 For now, we will describe by example; a formal schema may follow.